FreeNAS Mini SATA ports

 Please make sure the FreeNAS Mini is shipped with HDD bays connected to the blue Intel SATA ports and the DOM plugged into one of the white Intel SATA ports right next to it. (actually the blue Intel 3Gbps SATA ports are faster than the Marvell 6Gbps ports.)

 #2 Updated by Jordan Hubbard over 3 years ago

 Ah, someone has already made some pictures and posted them here: https://www.flickr.com/photos/99725460@N00/sets/72157652932466288

 Still, if we have more pictures, still attach them to this ticket please.

-#4 Updated by Alison Chaiken almost 3 years ago
+#4 Updated by Alison Chaiken over 3 years ago

 White Marvell connectors near case front:

 SATAII_M1 Apacer DOM